GuillaumeMuret/claudio-app/README.md

 There is an issue with the resources embedded on the app.

-To add the resources, use this workaround gradle task : `./gradlew :appJs:copyJsResourcesWorkaround`
+To add the resources we use a gradle task named copyJsResourcesWorkaround.

 # Tools